CExA-project/ddc/docs/concepts.md

 ```

 The variable `y` carries the strong typing of the ordinate dimension DDimY.

 Moreover, `DDC::DiscreteElement` are very useful for another reason.
 If we take the example of a classic container in C++, let's say we want to access the element (i,j) of this container, we would do it like this:

 ```cpp
 container(i,j);
 ```

 Now, if we take a slice of this container and still want to access the same element (i,j) from the grid, we will need to adjust the indices because the indexing of the new sliced container along each dimension starts at 0.
 However, with DDC, this is not the case.
-If we take a slice of a chunkspan, accessing the a `DDC::DiscreteElement` is the same between the slice and the original chunkspan.
+If we take a slice of a chunkspan, accessing a `DDC::DiscreteElement` is the same between the slice and the original chunkspan.

 A `DDC::DiscreteVector` corresponds to an integer that, like `DDC::DiscreteElement`, carries the strong typing of the dimension in which it is defined.
 For instance in the uniform heat equation example, defining the `DDC::DiscreteVector` `gwx` as follows: